Ligaments In The Foot

 Why are Ligaments in the Foot Important?

 Ligaments are soft tissue made of collagen and attach bone to bone.
-On the lateral or outside of the ankle there are three major ligaments that run from the lateral malleolus of the fibula.
-Two of these, the anterior talofibular ligament, and the posterior talofibular ligament attach to the talus.
+On the lateral or outside of the ankle, three major ligaments run from the lateral malleolus of the fibula.
+Two of these, the anterior talofibular ligament and the posterior talofibular ligament, attach to the talus.

-The third calcaneofibular ligament attaches to the calcaneus, or heel bone.
+The third calcaneofibular ligament attaches to the calcaneus or heel bone.
 There are several more ligaments in the foot on the inside or medial side of the ankle joint.
-On the sole of the foot you will find the plantar fascia which helps to support the arch of the foot and provide balance and strength for walking.
-You can also split ligaments in the foot into groups including: ligaments stabilizing the ankle joint, ligaments in the upper ankle, ligaments of the Subtalar joint, and ligaments in the foot.
+On the sole, you will find the plantar fascia, which helps to support the arch of the foot and provide balance and strength for walking.
+You can also split ligaments in the foot into groups, including ligaments stabilizing the ankle joint, ligaments in the upper ankle, ligaments of the Subtalar joint, and ligaments in the foot.

 What Are the Ligaments in the Foot?